simphony/simphony-osp/CONTRIBUTING.md

 ## Documentation

-If you feel that the [SimPhoNy documentation](https://simphony.readthedocs.io) it is difficult to understand, we welcome your feedback and contributions!
+If you feel that the [SimPhoNy documentation](https://simphony.readthedocs.io) is difficult to understand, we welcome your feedback and contributions!
 In general, changes to the documentation should be first proposed on the [_"Ideas"_ section of the forum](https://github.com/simphony/osp-core/discussions/categories/ideas).

 However, in certain cases, a change in the documentation does not need to be discussed.
 For example, if you find a typo you can directly [create an issue](https://github.com/simphony/docs/issues/new/choose) or even a [pull request](https://github.com/simphony/docs/compare).
 The same applies if the documentation needs to be changed due to the implementation of enhancements or new features for SimPhoNy in a [code contribution](#code).

-When proposing and discussing a change on the documentation, always aim to steer the discussion in a direction such that the following points are addressed:
+When proposing and discussing a change on the documentation, always aim to always aim to address the following points:

 - [ ] Motivation for the change or addition.
-- [ ] A brief description, in few sentences, of the proposed changes.
+- [ ] A brief description, of the proposed changes.
 - [ ] A mock-up of the intended changes, for example the headings, a few sentences explaining the content that should be included.
 If the changes involve figures, please upload a sketch too.

 After this discussion phase, when the [maintainers](https://github.com/simphony/osp-core/blob/master/.github/CODEOWNERS) deem it appropriate, the discussion on the forum can be closed and an issue referencing it can be created on the [issue board](https://github.com/simphony/docs/issues?q=is%3Aissue+sort%3Aupdated-desc+).
 The goal of this procedure is to separate discussion and design from implementation efforts.